darrenldl/docfd/README.md

 In this case, the default cache soft limit might not be enough or you might want to keep a stable cache for this collection of files

-The following script template may be handy in this situation to create the collection specific cache
+The following script template may be handy in this situation for creating a collection specific cache

 ```